LaurensDM/Todolist-website/README.md

 ## What is it?

-A simple todolist website created using nextjs.
-Styling is done with tailwindcss.
+A simple todolist website created using nextjs, prisma and mysql.
+Styling is done with tailwindcss and Material UI.
+Auth0 provides authentication and authorization.

 Log in and create a todo list, or view your existing todo lists.